Dark-System/Responsive-Webpages/README.md

 # Responsive-Webpages
-These repositories are created for Beginners to get start with Open Source
+These repositories are created for Beginners to get started with Open Source.